Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Methodology

 \subsection{Ranking suspicious files}

 In this step, an LLM is employed to generate a ranked list of potentially buggy source files based on a given bug report, as illustrated in Fig. \ref{workflow}.
-To enhance the LLM’s reasoning capabilities, the prompt (shown in Fig. \ref{prompt}) is constructed by following the ReAct (Reasoning and Acting) framework \cite{yao2023react}, which enables LLMs to interleave natural language reasoning with tool-based actions.
+To support the LLM’s code exploration process, a prompt (shown in Fig. \ref{prompt}) is constructed by following the ReAct (Reasoning and Acting) framework \cite{yao2023react}, which enables LLMs to interleave natural language reasoning with tool-based actions.
 This approach has proven effective in improving performance on complex decision-making tasks by enabling iterative reasoning and environment interaction.

-At first, the LLM is prompted to assume the role of an expert software engineer specializing in fault localization, as role-playing improves the reasoning abilities of LLMs \cite{kong2023better}.
+At first, the LLM is prompted to assume the role of an expert software engineer specializing in bug localization, as role-playing improves the reasoning abilities of LLMs \cite{kong2023better}.
 Next, the prompt is designed to decompose bug localization into a series of smaller tasks since LLMs perform better when complex tasks are broken down into sub-tasks \cite{khot2022decomposed}.
-These sub-tasks include analyzing the bug report, identifying potential file or method names, analyzing method signatures and bodies, and integrating evidence to prioritize suspicious files.
+These sub-tasks include analyzing the bug report, identifying potential file or method names, analyzing method signatures and bodies and integrating evidence to prioritize suspicious files.

-To support the reasoning process, the LLM is given access to the following five external functions.
+To support the analysis process, GenLoc provides the LLM with access to the following five external functions.
 The LLM may invoke one or more of these functions over a fixed number of iterations to get information about the code base.
+Collectively, these functions allow the LLM to discover files, understand their role and analyze the internal logic of specific code segments, thereby supporting both breadth and depth in the bug localization process.

-\begin{enumerate} \item \texttt{search\_file()}: This function enables the LLM to check whether a specific file exists in the code base.
-It can be used to (i) verify the existence of a file explicitly mentioned in the bug report (e.g., checking if \textit{JavaElementLabels.java} exists when “JavaElementLabels” is referenced), or (ii) infer and validate a possible filename derived from textual clues in the bug report.
+\begin{enumerate}[leftmargin=*] \item { \texttt{search\_file()}}: This function enables the LLM to check whether a specific file exists in the code base.
+It can be used to (i) verify the existence of a file explicitly mentioned in the bug report (e.g., checking if { \texttt{JavaElementLabels.java}} exists when “JavaElementLabels” is referenced), (ii) infer and validate a possible filename derived from textual clues in the bug report, or (iii) identify candidate files after inspecting a method body.

-\item \texttt{search\_method()}: When a method name is mentioned in the bug report, e.g., updateLabel(), this function enables the LLM to find which files contain its definition and thereby narrowing down the search space.
+\item { \texttt{search\_method()}}: When a method name is mentioned in the bug report, e.g., { \texttt{updateLabel()}}, this function enables the LLM to find which files contain its definition and thereby narrowing down the search space.
+In addition, it can be employed to discover candidate files based on references observed during method body inspection.